 Flavonoids and tocopherols are two broad classes of phenolic compounds with antioxidant properties.

 Flavonoids are best known for their antioxidant and anti-inflammatory health benefits as well as the support of the cardiovascular and nervous systems.
-Because they also help support detoxification of potentially tissue-damaging molecules, their intake has often, although not always, been associated with decreased risk of certain types of cancers, including lung and breast cancer.

 Analysis of flavonoids from leaves of cultivated Lycium barbarum L.

 In this study (and all the other ones) the predominant flavonoid in the Goji Leaves was identified as rutin.

 The increased MIRA value of rutin under UV irradiation indicated that rutin has the capacity of anti-UV, and that cultivated L. barbarum leaves might be good sources for anti-radiation food or anti-UV cosmetics

 Determination of Polyphenols in Lycium barbarum Leaves by High-Performance Liquid Chromatography – Tandem Mass Spectrometry